About Legal Partnerships

 The regulatory framework for legal partnerships

 The regulatory framework for legal partnerships consists of a suite of regulations and a Code of Practice for Practising Barristers.
+The framework came into effect in September 2024.

 New Legal Partnership Regulations